spatial-ews/spatialwarnings/cran-comments.md

 Dear CRAN maintainers,

-I hope you are having a good end of year.
+This is a minor update to the spatialwarnings package with minor improvements, along with a few bug fixes.

-This is a minor update to the spatialwarnings package to fix a few bugs and inaccurracies in computations.
+This release should fix the problem with leftovers 'assert()' raised by Prof. Brian Ripley.
+Thanks for pointing those out, I thought they were stripped from CRAN package builds.

 Thanks in advance,